genoma/vim-g/README.md

 # Dependencies

-Vim must be compiled with Lua support.
+Vim must be compiled with Lua and Python support.
 <br><br><br>